sara-sabr/ITStrategy/presentations/en/2022-Sharing-Software-Assessments.md

 ### Privacy

-- Not part of pilot
+- Not part of pilot.. for now
 - Assessments too ESDC specific

 ---